 Use the calculators below to formulate a college savings plan for Amherst College or model a student loan.

 Amherst College is a four year private college located in Amherst, Massachusetts.
 Full time enrollment is 1,971 and part time is 0.
-For the 2011/2012 school year, the school received 8,461 applicants.
-1,127 were admitted and 461 enrolled.
+Learn more about getting accepted at Amherst College at CollegeSimply.